NetSparkleUpdater/NetSparkle/README.md

 ## Dependencies

-- [NLog] (included in lib/, you may want to update).
+## History

-## Differences with [CodePlex]
+8 March 2013 John Hatton: Goals: Redesign to be less obtrusive, both for the user and the client application.
+Initial goals are to remove dependency on NLog, then provide greater separation between the logic/download vs. the Sparkle-provided UI.

-I forked NetSparkle because I had some requirements for a client program that weren't easily met by the standard version.
+3 Jan 2012 Jim Graham: forked NetSparkle to GitHub because I had some requirements for a client program that weren't easily met by the standard version.

  - This version allows for a custom UI instead of the two Windows Forms dialog
  - Allows for one-time check for updates instead of running on a loop